Grady Eifert 2026-27 Men's Basketball Staff

 Assistant Coach

 A Fort Wayne, Indiana, native and former Purdue student-athlete and graduate assistant, Grady Eifert joined Shrewsberry’s staff ahead of the 2023-24 season.
 Eifert, who served as a video coordinator in both years at Penn State under Shrewsberry, began his stint with the Irish as Development & Recruiting Coordinator.
-In the summer of 2025, his title changed to Assistant Coach.
-He kickstarts year three with the Irish for the 2025-26 season.
+In the summer of 2025, he was promoted to Assistant Coach.
+He kickstarts year four with the Irish for the 2026-27 season.

 Prior to following Shrewsberry to Penn State, Eifert spent the previous two seasons on staff at Purdue as a graduate assistant.
 His role included opponent scouting, film breakdown and helping with individual workouts and administrative duties.